Belikeoscar/Belikeoscar/README.md

 Hi there,

 I am Oscar.
 A mobile developer, UI/UX designer and content writer.
 I am technologically driven and I make it my mission to provide innovative pixel perfect works and designs.
-If you Want to know more about me, click on any of the available links above😉.
+If you Want to know more about me, click on any of the available links above.

 # Team's Latest Blog Posts
 <br>